 When you use open-ended client feedback questions effectively, you’ll know you’ve hit a real migraine problem when the customer tells you it’s a problem without your prompting and then explains what specific actions they’ve taken to solve the problem.

 They also avoid biased language, like ”Do you agree that…” or “Don’t you hate it when…”

 Not only do open-ended questions elicit more honest answers, they often make the customer more comfortable.
 No one wants to be interrogated, and few people want to be sold.
-Open-ended questions demonstrate to someone that you actually care what they think.
+Open-ended questions demonstrate to someone that you know how to talk to customers and care what they think.
 It makes it obvious that your agenda is to learn, not to convince.